matheustdo/SmartCollect/README.md

 # SmartCollect
-A little project to learn initial network concepts.
+A basic project to learn initial network concepts.